alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2018-09-16-postgresql.markdown

   -- start a new position
   insert into employee_position(emp_id, pos_id, s) values (emp, pos, now());
-  return new ;
+  return new ; -- this does not matter end;
-end;
 $$;

--- create the trigger instead of insert create trigger lst_employee_position instead of insert on employee_current_position for each row execute procedure insert_into_emp_position();
+-- create the trigger instead of insert or update create trigger update_emp_pos instead of insert or update on employee_current_position for each row execute procedure update_into_emp_position();
 ```

+Note: similar behavior can be obtained through rules.
+If many rows are updated in a trigger which is invoked for each row, a better solution might be to use rules directly which basically behave as a rewriting of the original query.